hyunsungkim-ds/elastic/README.md

   <img src="docs/feat_receive.png" width="48%" />
   <img src="docs/feat_tackle.png" width="48%" />
 </p>

-## Data Availability
-Our code requires tracking data in the [kloppy](https://kloppy.pysport.org) format and event data in the [SPADL](https://socceraction.readthedocs.io/en/latest/documentation/spadl/spadl.html) format.
-However, the dataset used in this project is proprietary and cannot be publicly shared as it is an internal asset of the data provider.
-We will soon upload the tutorial code using the [Sportec Open DFL Dataset (Bassek et al., 2025)](https://www.nature.com/articles/s41597-025-04505-y), so that users can easily test the code without their own datasets.

-If you have your own event and tracking datasets, you can apply ELASTIC by placing them within the following paths:
-- Match lineups: A single parquet file at `LINEUP_PATH=data/ajax/lineup/line_up.parquet`
-- Event data: A single parquet file at `EVENT_PATH=data/ajax/event/event.parquet`
-- Tracking data: per-match Parquet files in `TRACKING_PATH=data/ajax/tracking` directory

-These paths are defined as constants in `sync/config.py`, so you can freely modify them as you wish.

 ## Research
 If you make use of this package in your research, please consider citing the following paper: